ahadjixenofontos/pres-data-intersections/PITCHME.md

 Note:
 This is a figure from a book by Cathy O'Neil and Rachel Schutt, titled Doing Data Science.
 They posit that there is some kind of reality that we are trying to uncover, through collecting data, processing data, building models and generating data products that feed back into helping us understand reality.

-I think this diagram is missing some things, and operationalizes others to the detriment of defining a clear purpose, so I've both extended and abstracted it to create this next one.
+I think this diagram is missing some things, and operationalizes others to the detriment of defining a clear purpose, so I extended some parts and condenced other parts that share a common purpose to create this next one.

 +++